ailidani/paxi/README.md

 ./client -sid 1 -nid 1 -master 127.0.0.1 -T 10 -k 1000 -r 1 -c 50 -t 60 &
 ```

-# How to use implement algorithms in Paxi
+# How to implement algorithms in Paxi

 Replication algorithm in Paxi follows the message passing model, where several message types and their handle function are registered.